Th3R3alDuk3/editor-docker/README.md

 ![editor-server-side](preview.gif "editor-server-side")

-I used some great techniques and frameworks such as *WebSockets*, [Dockerode](https://www.npmjs.com/package/dockerode) and [monaco-editor](https://microsoft.github.io/monaco-editor/) in this project.
+I used some great techniques and frameworks such as *WebSockets*, [Dockerode](https://www.npmjs.com/package/dockerode) and [Monaco](https://microsoft.github.io/monaco-editor/) in this project.
 Feel free to customize the interpreters or programming languages that have been used.

 ## installation

-Install the following javascript runtime and container virtualization tool:
+Install the following javascript runtime and container virtualization tool.
 - [Node.js](https://nodejs.org/en/download/)
 - [Docker](https://www.docker.com/products/docker-desktop)

-Download all required dependencies and start nodejs.
+Download all required dependencies and start *Node.js*.

 ```
 npm install